CommonWealthRobotics/bowler-intellij/design.md

 ### Run Scripts

 - Users can create a run configuration that runs a script (this is just the default Groovy run configuration).
   - If the user runs in the debug configuration, the IDE should automatically configure remote debugging to connect to the kernel daemon.
+This must be supported regardless of whether the kernel is running on the same machine as the client or is running on a different machine that is reachable via TCP.
 - Scripts can run in parallel.

 ### Robot Configuration Editor